aptech/docs/docs/CR-solpd.rst

         NxN 2-dimensional arrays described by the last two dimensions are symmetric and positive definite
     :type A: matrix or array

-    :returns: x (*NxK matrix or M-dimensional array*) where the last two dimensions are NxK, the solutions for the system of equations, :math:`Ax = b`.
+    :return x: where the last two dimensions are NxK, the solutions for the system of equations, :math:`Ax = b`.

+    :type x: NxK matrix or M-dimensional array

 Remarks
 -------